dhirajmahato/Foundation_of_Data_Science_IIMB/Week3: Sampling_and_Estimation.md

 - Estimation based on non probability sampling may be biased.
 - Convenience sampling and Voluntary sampling are non-probability sampling techniques in which the sample units are not selected according to a probability distribution.

+### Sampling Distribution
+Sampling distribution refers to the probability distribution of a statistic such as sample mean or sample standard deviation, computed from several random samples of the same size.

+- Understanding the sampling distribution is important for hypothesis testing.
+- In hypothesis testing, the test statistic is derived based on the knowledge of sampling distribution.